 • “That rings a bell.”

 Do you lean toward the auditory sense?
-Ask yourself the following questions:
+Here are some questions to ponder:

-• Do you frequently look to the side when trying to remember?
+• Do you often glance to the side when you’re trying to recall something?

 • Do you hear voices?